eug/jMetalDocumentation/running.md

 ### Configuring algorithms
 In jMetal 5, the only way to configure an algorithm is to write a class for that purpose; we refer to such a class as runner.
 Configuring an algorithm from an external configuration file is a issue belonging to the todo list of the next release.

-We provide at least a runner class for each algorithm provided by the framework.
+We provide at least a runner class for each algorithm included in jMetal.
 They can be found in the `jmetal-exec` module, in the folder https://github.com/jMetal/jMetal/tree/master/jmetal-exec/src/main/java/org/uma/jmetal/runner/multiobjective.

 As explanatory examples, we include five different runners for the NSGA-II algorithm, showing different ways of configuring and using it:
 * `NSGAIIRunner`: configuration of the standard NSGA-II to solve continuous problems.